Getting started

 Which budget?

-If you are a sole trader, a partner in a partnership or a director of a limited company, you can use Your budget to work out a budget.
+If you are a sole trader, a partner in a partnership or a director of a limited company, you can use My budget to work out a budget.
 You can use this budget to help negotiate with your business and personal creditors and choose the right debt option for you and your business.

 Sole trader